 Cinnamon Roll Filling

-- In a medium sized bowl, mix together 3/4 cups packed light brown sugar, 1 1/2 Tbsp ground cinnamon, and 2 tsp cornstarch.
+- In a medium sized bowl, mix together 3/4 cups packed light brown sugar, 1 1/2 Tbsp ground cinnamon and 2 tsp cornstarch and set aside.

 Cinnamon Roll Dough